ojwb/survex/doc/datafile.rst

-   The "output" coordinate system is set with ``*cs out`` and is what the survey data is processed in and the coordinate system used for resultant ``.3d`` file.
+   The "output" coordinate system is set with ``*cs out`` and is what the survey data is processed in and the coordinate system used for resultant ``.3d`` file (which means Aven knows how to translate coordinates to allow export to formats such as GPX and KML, and to overlay terrain data and other geodata).
 The output coordinate system must be in metres with axis order (East, North, Up), so for example ``*cs out long-lat`` isn't valid because it isn't in metres, while ``*cs out jtsk`` isn't valid because the axes point West and South.